 Can I prepare Savory Monkey Bread ahead of time?

 Yes!
-Assemble the bread up to 24 hours in advance, cover tightly with plastic wrap, and refrigerate.
-When you’re ready to bake, let the dough sit at room temperature for about 30 minutes to take the chill off, then bake as directed.
+Assemble the loaf (before the rise), cover tightly with plastic wrap, and refrigerate for up to 24 hours.
+Let it sit at room temperature for 30–45 minutes to take the chill off before baking.

-Do I have to let the dough rise?
+Do I really have to let the dough rise?

 Who’s Stirring the Pot?